FEniCS/dolfinx/demo/pde/tensor-weighted-poisson/python/documentation.rst

 .. _demo_pde_tensor-weighted-poisson_python_documentation:

-Tensor Weighted Poisson
+Tensor-weighted Poisson
 =======================

 This demo is implemented in two files; one file, :download:`generate_data.py` , for generating data, and one file, :download:`demo_tensorweighted-poisson.py` , which contains both the vaiational form and the solver.

 .. include:: ../common.txt